fabiolnh/ddd/README.md

 - Ubiquotous Language: Not always the demanding are clear. (what are coded, what are written in a documentation and what are talked about).
 You stress the communication to get the ideal terms.
 - OBS: If you want to separate the Domain Objects in the Clean Architecture Design, you put it in the "Entity" Layer (Enterprise Business Rules).

-Get the business rule and distribute it with these separation\:
+The concept of Tactical is: Get the business rules and distribute it with these separation\:

 1) **Entity**: Represent a business rule.
 Abstract independent rules.
 They have IDENTITY, STATE and suffer MUTATION in time.
     * Is has identity and change the status as pass the time.